holler4amarshall/python-snippets-app/README.md

 2) Postgres database installed/started

+3) Database created:

+      createdb snippets

+4) On command line, run the schema.sql file in order to create the basic tables

+      psql -d snippets < schema.sql

+5) Use the post commands below to set up some basic records in the snippets database.

 ### Commands

 Given that the program is downloaded, any of the following commands can be executed from the project's root folder, in order to utilise the program: